agilej/sparkle-doc/quickstart.md

 ## Run

-Run with jetty from maven `mvn jetty:run`, now open your browser and open `http://127.0.0.1:8080/user/1` you will see the json result.
+Run with jetty from maven with command `mvn jetty:run`, then open `http://127.0.0.1:8080/user/1` in your browser, you will see the json result.